Teamp0ison: Operation Retaliation

 Following the arrest of founding TeaMp0isoN member "TriCk," the group announced Operation Retaliation, which began with reported DDoS attacks against MI6, before attacks took place against, among others, the Japanese electronics multinational Panasonic, the Australian Government, and the World Health Organization.
 In addition, Consternation Security and Doxbin were also reported to have been hacked.

 United Nations

 In November 2011, TeaMp0isoN released more than 128 usernames and login details, which they say were obtained from the United Nations Development Programme.
 According to a spokeswoman for the UNDP the data was extracted from "an old server which contains old data".
 TeaMp0isoN disputed this statement, releasing server logs and other evidence to suggest that the server was still in fact actively being used by the United Nations.

-In April 2012, TeaMp0isoN hacked the United Nations again, this time targeting the UN's World Health Organisation and leaking a list of usernames and hashed passwords, including administrator credentials.
+In April 2012, TeaMp0isoN hacked the United Nations again, this time targeting the UN's World Health Organization and leaking a list of usernames and hashed passwords, including administrator credentials.